There is stress and then there is stress. (See below graph.)

 Stress can actually be helpful.
+Stress can be good for us.
 Being pushed beyond one’s comfort zone is a good thing.
 It’s growth.
 It’s learning.
 All growth comes with some discomfort.
 Stress is your body saying there is some discomfort so be alert to it.
 Being alert to it means your body will figure out how to get through, how to achieve, how to overcome, how to be stronger.

 You send your kid to a good school precisely so they will grow and be stretched.
 School is supposed to be stressful.
 Most of the stress students face at school is the good kind.
 School ideally is one long program of academic progressive overload.
 The work required should be steadily increasing and that is always going to be uncomfortable and challenging.